Introduction (added 8/30/17)

 country was started by an act of secession, wherein the colonies split

-from England.
-There are numerous examples in recent history where acts
+from their mother country.
+There are numerous examples in recent world history where acts

 of secession have taken place, without any question being raised as to